ion-elgreco/polars-hash/polars_hash/polars_hash/README.md

-Hellooo :)

-This plugin is a work in progress.
-The main goal of this plugin is to provide a stable hashing functionality across different polars versions.
+This plugin provides stable hashing functionality across different polars versions.

 Main drive behind this plugin is, to generate surrogate table keys that can be determinstic across multiple polars versions.